-Among the state-of-the-art neurofibromatosis therapies offered at Mass General Brigham is selumetinib (Koselugo™), the first-ever drug for NF1 approved by the U.S. Food and Drug Administration.
-It is not yet widely available outside of the United States.
+Mass General Brigham offers state-of-the-art neurofibromatosis therapies including the first-ever drug for NF1 approved by the U.S. Food and Drug Administration.
+The drug is not yet widely available outside of the United States.

 For patients with NF1 associated neurofibromas or NF2 or schwannomatosis-associated schwannomas (including vestibular schwannomas), surgery may help improve functionality, alleviate pain or address significant cosmetic concerns.
 Mass General Brigham performs the highest volume of these complex operations in the northeastern United States.
 In addition, for patients undergoing removal of vestibular schwannomas in collaboration with our surgical colleagues at Mass Eye and Ear, we may be able offer an implantable prosthesis that helps patients regain hearing loss.